noct-lang/noct/spec/noct-spec.rst

 ADT enum types
 ``````````````

-An ADT enum is an enum that represents a tagged union, meaning that each member is either an empty tag, or a tag for tuple or member connected with it.
-Unlike a value enum the value of a member can not be manually set, as an ADT enum will always try to use the smallest possible integer type as tag
+An ADT enum is an enum that represents a tagged union, meaning that each member is either an empty tag, or a tag for tuple or members connected with it.
+Unlike a value enum the value of a member can not be manually set, as an ADT enum will always try to use the smallest possible integer type as tag.
+When an adt enum has named members, the members are encapsulated in an inline struct.

 An ADT enum can be declared with a value enum declaration: